Water forms the arteries of the planet.

 What could be a deeper and more direct connection between the planet, other species and each other?

-The vast majority of the underwater world is unknown to us.
+The vast majority of the underwater world is a mystery to us.
 We can only really access bodies of water, from the shoreline or surface.
 These edges are our entry points.

-I’m searching for different ways to engage with water in order to build a deeper relationship, and I have chosen to name my research project ‘Re-wilding Water Data’.
+I’m searching for different ways to engage with water, and I have chosen to name my research project ‘Re-wilding Water Data’.

 Re-wilding is defined as follows, on the ‘Rewilding Europe’ website